 - Less digging/ soil preparation.
-Perennial vegetables, once planted, will frequently require little ongoing work.
+Once planted, these will frequently require little ongoing work.
 You won’t have to prepare and tend a growing area anew each year.

 - Reduced requirements in terms of ongoing maintenance.
-Perennial vegetables are usually grown in self-maintaining polycultures (more on which below), which can pretty much take care of themselves.
+These are usually grown in self-maintaining polycultures (more on which below), which can pretty much take care of themselves.
 Annual crops usually require a lot more ongoing work throughout the season.

 There are also benefits to the natural world:

 - Growing perennial vegetables protects the soil, since you will not be disrupting it to sow, grow and harvest your crops each year.